fernandorpm/re-former/README.md

 - Go to the cloned directory:
 `cd re-former`

+- Run `yarn install` to install the project dependencies

 - Run `rails db:migrate` to create the database

 - Run `rails s` and go to `http://127.0.0.1:3000/users/`.